tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Jul 11 2007

-Reina Davis (a 37-year-old White middle-class college graduate) entered a church, ready to deliver a speech to religious people.
+Reina Davis (a 37-year-old white middle-class college graduate) entered a church, ready to deliver a speech to religious people.
 She saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Reina Davis had never preached her views to theists before, and freaked out.
 Reina Davis uttered a quick prayer to Alice to calm her nerves.
 As Reina Davis entered the church, she heared a small rasping noise. she knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Reina Davis used philosophy and reason to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 To prove her's point, Reina Davis described an example where she personally witnessed Alice divinely healing someone.
 Reina Davis argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.